This virtual exhibition was created to pay homage to all those who have participated directly or indirectly in this fascinating story.

 Text written by Timothy Hewlings.

-Adaptation and integration by François Pilon.
+Integration by François Pilon.

 If you think that you can contribute documents or archives in order to improve this exhibition, do not hesitate to contact us.

 When Studio Tempo opened its doors in 1972, it became Montreal’s second state-of-the-art installation, designed by Tom Hidley of the world-famous Westlake Audio of Los Angeles.
 It boasted custom Westlake monitoring and a 24 input Neve console from England.
 It was also equipped with an MCI 16-track recorder and Dolby Noise Reduction.
 In the first years, under the leadership of Technical director Tom Montgomery and chief engineer Michel Lachance, and later on Ian Terry, it was dedicated to staying at the forefront of technological advances.
 Studio Tempo was owned by three partners – musicians Yves Lapierre, Bernard Scott, and François Cousineau, and was on the top floor of a building […]Read more